Trust

 Questions, corrections, and data requests

 For privacy questions or to discuss your account data, email [email protected].
 Self-serve export and automated account deletion are not promised on this page yet; we will describe them here when they ship.
+Until then: your dilemmas and saved results stay in your account history until you delete them (single rows or your whole history, from the dashboard) or delete your account — we do not auto-expire them, and we do not use them to train models.

 Future changes